The VIC is NOT a Scripting or Programming Language!

 Note: Vocabularies may include documentation, examples, usage in action and/or other

-info/data/action, but in a form accessable to the user in the easy to access and use form of
+info/data/action, but in a form accessable to the user in the easy to access and

 what may be considered a dictionary(s).